ltgccode/ltgccode.github.io/README.md

-# Nerfies
+# LTGC

-This is the repository that contains source code for the [Nerfies website](https://nerfies.github.io).
+This is the repository that contains source code for the [LTGC](https://ltgccode.github.io).

 If you find Nerfies useful for your work please cite:
 ```